 These unrelated skills, put together, made great sense in the imagery of the theatre arts making, so I eventually decided to devote myself to the theatre design world, in which I find myself constantly inspired, motivated and at home.

-Having designed in over 75 productions, I am grateful to be able to live and play in the unceded traditional territories of the Musqueam xʷməθkʷəy̓əm, Squamish Sḵwx̱wú7mesh and Tsleil-Waututh səl̓ilwətaɁɬ First Nations (Vancouver) since 2006, where I earned an MFA in theatre design from the University of British Columbia and where I currently work as an adjunct costume design professor.
+As a Latinx immigrant artist and having designed over 75 productions, I am grateful to be able to live and work in the unceded traditional territories of the Musqueam xʷməθkʷəy̓əm, Squamish Sḵwx̱wú7mesh and Tsleil-Waututh səl̓ilwətaɁɬ First Nations (Vancouver) since 2006, where I earned an MFA in theatre design from the University of British Columbia and where I have taught as an adjunct professor.
+I am currently collaborating with The Electric Company Theatre as an artistic associate.

 I am the recipient of 3 Jessie Richardson Theatre Awards for Outstanding Costume Design: 2014/15 in the large theatre category and 2016/17 in both large and small theatre categories, as well as an Applause Musicals Society Ovation Award for Outstanding Costume Design in 2013.